The Buddhist Path vs. Modal Path Ethics

 Critique of Self and the Reality of Loci

 Buddhist philosophy, across all its major schools, includes a thoroughgoing critique of the notion of self.
 The teaching of anatta in the Theravada tradition and the more elaborate critiques in Mahayana texts maintain that there is no independent, unchanging self that persists through time and grounds personal identity.
-What we call a self is a constantly changing process of aggregates, a stream of constituents without any underlying substance that remains identical across the stream.
+What we call a self is a constantly changing process of aggregates, or a stream of constituents without any underlying substance that remains identical across the stream.

-Modal Path Ethic's treatment of loci does not require or endorse the classical Buddhist critique of self in its strongest formulations.
 The framework maintains that extant loci are real in a sense that allows them to be objects of moral concern, that harms done to them are real harms, and that their continuation across time is a morally significant fact.
-This sits in some tension with positions that would dissolve all loci entirely into streams of momentary aggregates.
+This sits in some direct tension with positions that would dissolve all loci entirely into streams of momentary aggregates.

-The question here is whether the stream of aggregates, lacking any enduring self, is still the kind of thing that can be genuinely harmed.
 Classical Buddhism would say that harm is real at the conventional level but that full enlightenment involves seeing through the conventional appearance of continuous selves whose harm matters.
 This framework maintains conversely that the structural facts about the stream, including its continuation through time and its capacity to be foreclosed, constitute genuine moral facts that are not rendered conventional by the true absence of an underlying self.
 A locus can be meaningfully harmed even if there is no unchanging essence being harmed, because the continuation pattern itself can be contracted.

 Disclaimer